 - Download a sample publishing agreement for subscription articles in English and French.

-- Download a sample publishing agreement for open access articles for authors choosing a commercial user license and non-commercial user license.
+- Download a sample publishing agreement for open access articles for authors choosing a commercial user license and a non-commercial user license.

 - For authors who wish to self-archive see our sharing guidelines

 - See our author pages for further details about how to promote your article.

 - For use of Elsevier material not defined below please see our permissions page or visit the Permissions Support Center.

 Elsevier has specific publishing agreements with certain government and inter-governmental organizations for their employee authors.
 These agreements enable authors to retain substantially the same rights as detailed in the "Author Rights section" but are specifically tailored for employees from the relevant organizations, including:

 - World Bank

 - For US government employees, works created within the scope of their employment are considered to be public domain and Elsevier's publishing agreements do not require a transfer or license of rights for such works.